ExploringArtInt/e210/readMe.md

 ## Overview

-Poieo is a demonstration of  Excellence-Driven Development (EDD).
+e210 is a demonstration of  Excellence-Driven Development (EDD).
 It provides a simple approach for learning and using AI driven software design, planning, and implementation.

+## Name

+One meaning of e210 is exponential 2^10, which means 2 to the power of 10 and equals 1024.

+If a church teaches 2 other churches in another city with specific steps for extending hope to those in job transitions, and this happens 10 times, 1024 cities will be equipped.
+In each city if a person in each of those churches reaches 2 other people and extends hope, and this happens 10 times, over one million people will be encouraged, strengthen, and comforted.

+e210 is also Ephesians 2:10 (NKJV): "For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them."
+God has a purpose for each person and has gone before them and prepared everything needed to complete that purpose.
+This is a promise.

 ## Implementations